December 26, 2019

 S/MIME (Secure/Multipurpose Internet Mail Extensions) provides encryption and signs emails with digital signatures.

-Imagine, you want to send someone an encrypted message in Outlook.
+Imagine, you want to send someone a secure Outlook email.
 For this you have to digitally sign your email.
 Digitals signatures are provided by a so-called certificate authority (CA).
 CAs use individual private keys – one for signature and one for encryption.

 When you sign an email, you then send this unencrypted email to the recipient.
 Once the recipient gets your email, Outlook checks for the digital signature, thus verifying the sender.

 Encryption may be performed with a public/private key pair only, without the need to use the certificate implementation.
-Such encryption processes for some users can be a reason to avoid S/MIME encryption.
+Such encryption processes for some users can be a reason to avoid S/MIME encryption to secure Outlook email.

 Keeping that in mind and taking all the deficiencies into consideration, StealthMail uses a completely different approach for encrypting and transferring sensitive data.